Getting to Know the Ruby Standard Library – Delegator

 The

-will invoke whatever is passed to it without blocking the rest of your code until you try to access the result.
+Future will invoke whatever is passed to it without blocking the rest of your code until you try to access the result.
 You could use it to issue several http requests and then process them later:

 require 'net/http'